ReconOS/reconos.github.io/gettingstarted/tutorial/index.md

 ```
 > cd $WD/u-boot-xlnx
-> git checkout -b wb xilinx-v2016.2
 > make zynq_zed_defconfig
 > make menuconfig #disable Falcom Mode here
-> make
+> make -j3
 ```

 ### Compile Linux Kernel

-After we have compiled U-Boot now, or at least most of it, we can proceed with Linux.
+After we have compiled U-Boot, we can proceed with Linux.
 You will see, that cross-compiling your own kernel is easier than you might thought, since we will just use the default configuration.
 If you wish, you can adjust the configuration to your needs before compilation.

 Additionally, Linux needs a device tree describing the underlying hardware and including the kernel parameters passed during the boot.
 You need to adjust the